GammaVolantis/GammaVolantis/README.md

 - 👋 Hi, I’m Staton Otto
 - 👀 I’m interested in coding for videogames from engines to graphics atm.
-- 🌱 I’m currently learning C++, Python, and simple game design.
+- 🌱 I’m currently learning C++, Python, and game design and development.
 - 💞️ I'm currently transfering to UW Stout for the spring 2023 semester.
 - 📫 You can DM me on discord at Gamma#0690